TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 10/Proverbs 10.18.md

 ---

-He that hideth hatred is of lying lips; And he that uttereth a slander is a fool.
+He who hides hatred has lying lips.
+He who utters a slander is a fool.